0xffabc/iowm/README.md

-This program runs kind of good on windows, since it's all done in electron. it's recommended to compile the DE with electron builder for your system As on my tests the DE was more lightweight that explorer.exe Since the DE has a taskbar replacement, you will have to add `taskkill /F /IM explorer.exe` in your startup script
+This program runs kind of good on windows, since it's all done in electron. it's recommended to compile the DE with electron builder for your system Since the DE has a taskbar replacement, you will have to add `taskkill /F /IM explorer.exe` in your startup script

 For linux (main) case: the DE simply runs on xserver